We’ve seen how to control which lines of code are ran with conditionals.

 if(LOGICAL) <body> if(LOGICAL) <body> ...

-Statement: Example 2Using a similar idea, we can recreate a (simplified) version of seq
+while Statement: Example 2Using a similar idea, we can recreate a (simplified) version of seq.

 For which input will this function not work?